 - a.
 The employer shall implement high-heat procedures when the temperature equals or exceeds 95 degrees Fahrenheit.
 These procedures shall include the following to the extent practicable: - i.
 Ensuring that effective communication by voice, observation, or electronic means is maintained so that employees at the work site can contact a supervisor when necessary.
 Contact via radio or cell phone is sufficient to maintain communication between the employee and the supervisor. - ii.
-Observing employees for alertness and signs or symptoms of heat illness. - iii.
-Reminding employees throughout the work shift to drink plenty of water. - iv.
+Observing employees for alertness and signs or symptoms of heat illness through regular communication with employees in person, by radio, or cellular phone. - iii.
+Pre-shift meetings before the commencement of work to review the high heat procedures, encourage employees to drink plenty of water, and remind employees of their right to take a cool-down rest when necessary. - iv.
 Close supervision of a new employee by a supervisor or designee for the first 14 days of the employee's employment by the employer, unless the employee indicates at the time of hire that he or she has been doing similar outdoor work for at least 10 of the past 30 days for 4 or more hours per day.